 Brandon Smith has spent the past two decades dedicated to the idea that the arts can change lives.
 A Chillicothe native, he began his first summer season at Tecumseh! in 1994 as a ticket taker.
 Within two years he was Theatre Manager and over the next 5 summers he and Marion Waggoner created a template for operations that is still being used at theatres all over the country.
 Between summers at Tecumseh! he studied acting at the Stella Adler Conservatory with the likes of Elaine Stritch, Yoshi Oida, Tony Randall and James Tripp.
 After graduation he looked to combine the practical skills from Outdoor Drama with the artistic sensibilities learned in New York.
 Over the next decade he served in a variety of capacities from the smallest regional theatres in New England to new Outdoor Dramas in Ohio and the Catskill Mountains.
 In New York, he worked both on and off Broadway in marketing, management and box office.
 Following the summer 2005 season of Johnny Appleseed Outdoor Drama, he turned his attention to symphony orchestras.
 He oversaw a period of unprecedented growth at the Mansfield Symphony Orchestra as its General Manager.
 During his tenure, the orchestra tripled its number of concerts, doubled its fundraising dollars and established a major education program.
 He was thrilled to have the opportunity in 2010 to go to the birthplace of Outdoor Drama and became theatre manager at The Lost Colony in Manteo, NC.
 During his four seasons there he also served as interim CEO and guided the organization through its landmark 75th Anniversary season.
 It was honored with the Tony Honor for Excellence in Theatre, the only historical outdoor drama in the country to be honored in such a way.
 Brandon is happy to be home now as CEO of Tecumseh!
 He looks forward to building on the foundation laid by his predecessors and taking the organization to a new level of excitement, artistic excellence and financial stability.
 He is a proud member of Rotary International, the Human Rights Campign and the NAACP.
-He lives, quite literally at the Sugarloaf Mountain Amphitheatre.
+He lives, quite literally on Sugarloaf Mountain, with his husband, Kody.